IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 Setting up UID2 sharing requires some steps by each participant:

-- The **sender**, who sends encrypted UID2 tokens to an authorized sharing participant.
+- The **sender**, who sends UID2 tokens to an authorized sharing participant.
-- The **receiver**, an authorized sharing participant who receives the encrypted UID2 tokens and decrypts them.
+- The **receiver**, an authorized sharing participant who receives the UID2 tokens and decrypts them.

 >NOTE: If you are a publisher who is sharing UID2 tokens in the bid stream, see [Sharing for Publishers](sharing-publishers.md).